ARM-software/arm-trusted-firmware/docs/porting-guide.md

 The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of secure RAM available for BL2 to use.
 See `bl2_early_platform_setup()` above.

+### Function : bl2_plat_get_bl30_meminfo() [mandatory]

+    Argument : meminfo *
+    Return   : void

+This function is used to get the memory limits where BL2 can load the BL3-0 image.
+The meminfo provided by this is used by load_image() to validate whether the BL3-0 image can be loaded within the given memory from the given base.

+### Function : bl2_plat_handle_bl30() [mandatory]

+    Argument : image_info *
+    Return   : int

+This function is called after loading BL3-0 image and it is used to perform any platform-specific actions required to handle the SCP firmware.
+Typically it transfers the image into SCP memory using a platform-specific protocol and waits until SCP executes it and signals to the Application Processor (AP) for BL2 execution to continue.

+This function returns 0 on success, a negative error code otherwise.

 ### Function : bl2_plat_get_bl31_params() [mandatory]